CNY Hiking HOME PAGE North Country Trail Link Trail

 Can you recommend a good "starter" hike?
 I always recommend exploring the hiking trails in state parks to start.
 They are usually a bit easier and if you do get lost there is a better chance you'll see someone pretty quickly.
 However, you should still be prepared.

 Do you still hike during hunting season?
 Yes.
-I will pick a different location if I see many vehicles parked in the area or at a trailhead.
 Odds are you won't see any hunters.
 They are enjoying the outdoors like us.
+Just make sure you will stand out for hunters to see you!

 Do you wear blaze orange during hunting season?
 Always.
 The dog also wears a orange vest.